Villagers brand planned super mosque in Broughton as "wholly inappropriate"

-Villagers mobilise to halt 'super mosque' project on the edge of Broughton
+Villagers mobilise to halt 'super mosque' project on the edge of Broughton, with backing from MP Ben Wallace

 Locals will attempt to block controversial plans for a super mosque on the edge of their village when the project goes before councillors in Preston tomorrow.